What is the Ethereum?

 The blockchain is considered a public ledger of all actions that are executed through the Ethereum technology.
 What the blockchain actually looks like to the naked eye, is a random string of numbers and letters which can seem very confusing.
 To put more simply, imagine a literal chain of wooden blocks that a child may play with.
 As each transaction or action that takes place within this blockchain, (ex. purchases, contract agreements, record storage, etc.) new blocks are added to this linear chain.
 The blockchain is constantly growing as these ‘completed’ blocks are added.

-A Smart Contract is an electronic agreement that’s made through, and works on, the blockchain.
-Smart Contracts allow users to solve common problems in a way that minimizes trust.
+An Executable Distributed Code Contract is an electronic agreement that’s made through, and works on, the blockchain.
+Executable Distributed Code Contracts allow users to solve common problems in a way that minimizes trust.

 What are DAPPS?